Nice to meet you.

 Phrases like “the beacon illuminating the path,” “transcend the boundaries of time and space,” and “labyrinth of information overload” might seem too intense or displaced.

-4. The information is outdated or incorrect
+4. It includes outdated or incorrect information

 • Transition between ideas that seem unnatural and abrupt